Chapter 12: Ruling Ourselves

 Thus it seems that the ideal team dynamic is where every member has regular sex with the boss, but never with his team-mates.
 It must however be borne in mind that Anne's open and responsible relationships with her team members is the ultimate moral antithesis of the deceitful seedy office affairs of the old corporate world.

 Her husband John leads her and his other ladies in a literary project.
-Peter, one of her local lovers, leads her and his other ladies as one of the teams in a global group that organises the distribution of food and the other needs of life to parts of the world where this year the rain did not fall in due season nor the sun shine before the harvest.
-Her second local lover, Jim, leads her and his other ladies in a music group.
+Peter, one of her local secondaries, leads her and his other ladies as one of the teams in a global group that organises the distribution of food and the other needs of life to parts of the world where this year the rain did not fall in due season nor the sun shine before the harvest.
+Another local secondary, Jim, leads her and his other ladies in a music group.

 Anne, like everybody else in her world, belongs to as many teams as she has intimate partners, thus involving her in as many diverse economic and cultural endeavours.
 This facilitates the cross-pollination of ideas between disciplines and gives each a depth and diversity of knowledge and experience that was not possible under the old world system of segregated specialization.